Staff Student Liaison Committee (SSLC)

 Those who would like represent your peers as a SSLC Representative should make this known to their personal tutor or programme team who will provide further details on how to apply.

 Personal Benefit of being a Student Representative

-Being a student representative is a good opportunity for your personal development.
-It is a useful addition to your CV due to the skills that you will use and develop whilst carrying out your role as a student representative.
+Being a student representative is a great opportunity for your personal development.
+It is a useful addition to your CV due to the skills that you will use and develop whilst carrying out the role.
 You can also ask us for feedback on your performance during your time in post.
 And what could be more rewarding than the chance to influence the future of your student experience?